eleetess/read-me-page/README.md

 ## Features
 - THIS IS ME
 - I'm 32 years young.
 I'm born and raised in Louisiana.
 I'am the proud mother of two.
 A son 7 and a daughter who is 6.
-- I enoy video gaming, playing violin, jigsaw puzzles coffee and drinking beer on the front porch.
+- I enoy video gaming, playing violin, jigsaw puzzles,coffee and relaxing on the river.
 - (https://www.youtube.com/)
 - profile image (coming soon!)
 ## Technologies used